Pre-Health Educational Plan

 MCAT Changes and Recommended Courses

-The new version of the MCAT is anticipated to rollout in 2015, affecting students who will enroll at Knox in the fall of 2012.
+The new version of the MCAT is anticipated to rollout in 2015.
 During this transitional time, our liberal arts curriculum will continue to provide you with the necessary flexibility to successfully adapt to the new MCAT format.
 Based on preliminary recommendations from the MR5 Advisory Committee of the Association of American Medical Colleges (AAMC), we suggest that you adopt the coursework required by the University of Illinois College of Medicine, which is consistent with the proposed MCAT2015 changes:

 - General biological sciences: BIOL 110, 120, 130